nathaneltitane/dextop/README.md

 Use the 'proot-applications' script to customize your list of installed applications, libraries, frameworks and utilities.

-Should you suspect any issues or errors, please provide those files when submitting a bug report.

 ### Usage:

 On Termux load: